TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/Namespaces/Index.rst

 All PHP class files in :code:`t3lib` namespace start with :code:`class.t3lib_` prefix.

 The :code:`t3lib/` directory contains subdirectories.
-Class and interface files in these subdirectories have directory name appended to the :code:`t3lib_` prefix and separated from the class name by the underscore character.
+Class and interface files in these subdirectories have the directory name appended to the :code:`t3lib_` prefix and separated from the class name by the underscore character.
 For example, files in :code:`t3lib/cache/` are named like :code:`class.t3lib_cache_exception.php`.
 Files inside :code:`t3lib/cache/backend` are